uditalias/injex/README.md

 After the core is installed and based on your project, you need to install a runtime container.
 The runtime container enables modules definition and registration across your application.

-You can currently choose between the Node or Webpack runtimes for the server or the client, respectively.
+You can currently choose between the Node, Webpack or Vite runtimes for the server or the client.

 #### Node Runtime